flexcomng/erpnext_quick_install/README.md

 # Auto Install Script for ERPNext v14
-(Almost) No interaction script for ERPNext V14
+(Almost) No-interactive script for ERPNext V14 installation.

 This is an almost no-interactive script for installing ERPNext Version 14.
+You can set up either development or production with very minimal interaction.

 # How To:
 To use this script, follow these steps: